Why Your Brain Decides Something Is Beautiful Before You Do

 Why blurry paintings hit the emotional brain harder

-Here's where it gets really interesting.
-Patrick Cavanagh's work on the "artist as neuroscientist" concept shows that artists, through centuries of trial and error, discovered techniques that reveal how our brains process information — often before neuroscience caught up.
+Here's where it gets interesting.
+Patrick Cavanagh's "The Artist as Neuroscientist" (2005) shows that artists, through centuries of trial and error, discovered techniques that reveal how our brains process information — often before neuroscience caught up.

 This means impressionist paintings — with their short, messy brushstrokes that distract conscious vision — may actually connect more directly to emotional brain centers than photorealistic art does.
 The blurriness isn't a flaw.
 It's a direct line to the amygdala.